tgrant7/DML-Simulations/README.md

 **HabArea and EggsLaid1-3.xlsx**:  summary of the model output - area of each landcover type in the DML and each county, eggs laid per each landcover type per county, and summary figures

+**Grass-P.Scen1.txt**:  This file is the grass/pasture polygon area and perimeter exported from the shapefile.
+This file is used in the analysis relating egg density to polygon characteristics.
+The code is in DMLSims.R described above.